gadael/gadael.com/source/en/about/index.md

 Various integrations are proposed to integrate well into your business current usages.

-* integration with personal google calendar
+* Integration with personal google calendar.
-* Export to sage or excel stylesheets
+* Export to sage or excel stylesheets.
-* Responsible design for visualisation on all mobile devices
+* Responsible design for usage on all mobile devices.
-* On click actions from your gmail account for department managers
+* One click actions from your gmail account for department managers.

-Gadael is distribued under the MIT licence, if you want to install it on your own server or contribute to the project, please go to the [github repository](https://github.com/gadael/gadael).
+Gadael is distribued under the [MIT licence](https://fr.wikipedia.org/wiki/Licence_MIT), if you want to install it on your own server or contribute to the project, please go to the [github repository](https://github.com/gadael/gadael).

 The application is built on a [MEAN stack](https://en.wikipedia.org/wiki/MEAN_%28software_bundle%29) and make use of theses open source softwares :
 [MongoDB](https://www.mongodb.com/),